forcefulowl/qiubaiying.github.io/_posts/2018-02-22-ShuffleNet.md

 # output channel of each group = 32
 numsofParams = 8 * 32 * 3 * 3 * 32
 ```
+**Side Effect:** outputs from a certain channel are only derived from a small fraction of input channels.

+outputs from a certain group only relate to the inputs within the group.

+This property blocks information flow between channel groups and weakens representation.

 ![avatar](/img/ShuffleNet/GConv.png)